Should the U.S. halt its Foreign Aid program?

 The President accused the foreign aid agency of massive corruption, wasteful spending, and working against U.S. interests.
 Elon Musk, the appointed head of the unofficial Department of Government Efficiency (DOGE), called the agency a “criminal organization” and said it is “time for it to die.”
 Neither man cited evidence for their assertions.

-In the weeks following the initial executive order, (read it at bgng) the administration announced plans to slash the agency’s staff of more than 10,000 to just a few hundred.
+In the weeks following the initial executive order, the administration announced plans to slash the agency’s staff of more than 10,000 to just a few hundred.
 It placed those working abroad on administrative leave and ordered them to return to the United States, and appointed Secretary of State Marco Rubio as the agency's acting administrator.
 Rubio, who as a Senator from Florida had high praise for USAID, said the administration is fighting against “rank insubordination” in an agency that works against US interests abroad.

 Experts on foreign policy and humanitarian aid have raised the alarm, arguing that USAID plays an essential role in protecting US interests at home and abroad.
 According to Jeremy Konyndyk, president of Refugees International and former head of USAID’s foreign disaster assistance program, (click here for his presentation to the Council in 2024) the administration’s actions will “diminish the US’s leadership on the world stage.”
 According to Noam Unger, Senior Fellow at CSIS, AID health programs focused on malaria and AIDS have saved more than 35 million lives and protected US health systems in the process.